 All the while, interest is accruing, which also must be paid.
 Naturally, this increases the final amount of what the debtor owes to the creditor, and as you can imagine, this number grows and grows.
 Therefore, a settlement negotiated by an experienced attorney is always preferable to a runaway judgment.

-Whether you are a defendant needing to understand how much the true cost of the lawsuit will be, or a plaintiff waiting to collect your hard-won money, experienced attorney Seth Kretzer can help you navigate settling cases and paying judgments.
+Whether you are a defendant needing to understand how much the true cost of the lawsuit will be or a plaintiff waiting to collect your hard-won money, experienced attorney Seth Kretzer can help you navigate settling cases and paying judgments.

 What Is an Outstanding Judgment?

-Abstract of Judgment in Texas
+Abstract of Judgment

-An abstract of judgment is a written summary which states how much money a losing debtor owes to the winning creditor in a lawsuit.
+An abstract of judgment is a written summary that states how much money a losing debtor owes to the winning creditor in a lawsuit.
 In addition to the amount of the judgment award, the abstract of judgment will include the rate of interest, court costs, and any specific orders that the judgment debtor must obey.

 A judgment becomes dormant where no writ of execution is filed attempting to collect on the judgment.
 If no writ of execution has been entered during the 10-year life of the abstract, an attorney can revive the judgment for you for an additional two years and start the process anew.
 See Texas Civil Practice and Remedies Code §34.001; §34.006.